evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 # Custom Test Suite

-You can use Test Presets as a starting point to explore available analyses.
-In most cases, you'll want to design your Test Suite to pick specific tests and set conditions more precisely.
+You can use Presets as a starting point, but eventually, you'll want to design a Test Suite to pick specific Tests and set conditions more precisely.
 Here’s how:
 * **Choose individual Tests**.
 Select the Tests you want to include in your Test Suite.
 * **Pass Test parameters**.
-Optionally, set custom parameters for applicable Tests.
+Set custom parameters for applicable Tests.
+(Optional).
 * **Set custom conditions**.
-Optionally, define when Tests should pass or fail.
+Define when Tests should pass or fail.
+(Optional).
 * **Mark Test criticality**.
-Optionally, mark some tests as non-critical to return a Warning instead of Fail.
+Mark non-critical Tests to give a Warning instead of Fail.
+(Optional).

 ## 1. Choose tests